tzcnt/TooManyCooks/README.md

 ## TooManyCooks
 TooManyCooks is a runtime and concurrency library for C++20 coroutines.
 Its goals:
-- be the fastest general-purpose coroutine library available
+- be the fastest general-purpose coroutine library available ([see the benchmarks](https://github.com/tzcnt/runtime-benchmarks))
 - absolutely no-fuss API
 - extensive feature set
 - simple and clear path to migrate legacy applications